matthewhefferon/napstify/README.md

 # Napstify v2.0 BETA 6

-A Windows 98-style Spotify search interface that recreates the classic Napster v2.0 aesthetic with modern functionality.
+A nostalgic Napster-style interface that lets you search for artists and play songs via the Spotify API.